 1. Make your highest offer

 Know your own limits.
 If you have money available, make an “all cash offer”.
 If you don’t need to apply for a mortgage your bid will be powerful.
 The owner doesn’t have to wait or worry about your financing approvals.
 If you need to have a mortgage, have a preapproval letter ready to submit with your bid.
 Note: A pre-approval letter is not the same as a pre-qualification letter.
 The pre-approval letter shows you have given the bank some documentation and the bank has taken steps to give you a mortgage.
 Have your lender ready, with short notice, to customize this letter, to the house and amount you plan to pay.
-Even with an “all cash” offer you should present a letter from your bank showing proof of funds.
+If you have opted for mortgage funds from a private lending institution, chances are, they have some sort of ‘crm for mortgage lenders‘ in place which can enable quick communication and allow you to get in touch with them easily.
+If this is the case, then it should not be too much of a hassle to get the necessary documents on time.
+Even with an “all cash” offer you should present a letter from your bank or lender, showing proof of funds.

 2. Minimize Contingencies